johntrogan/defender-docs/defender-endpoint/mac-device-control-overview.md

 Policies determine the behavior of device control for macOS.
 The policy is targeted via Intune or JAMF to a collection of machines or users.

-The Device Control for macOS policy includes settings, groups, and rules:
+The device control for macOS policy includes settings, groups, and rules:

 - Global setting called 'settings' allows you to define the global environment.
-- Group called 'groups' allows you to create media groups.
+- Group called `groups` allows you to create media groups.
 For example, authorized USB group or encrypted USB group.
 - Access policy rule called 'rules' allows you to create policy to restrict each group.
 For example, only allow authorized user to Write access-authorized USB group.